compute-tooling/compute-studio/docs/ENDPOINTS.md

-# API endpoints
+# Python functions

-The modeling project must provide an API endpoint for each of the following tasks:
+The modeling project must provide a Python function for each of the following tasks:
-- Get the baseline inputs and their meta data
+- **Package Defaults**: Get the baseline inputs and their meta data
-- Do model-specific formatting and validation on the user inputs
+- **Parse user inputs**: Do model-specific formatting and validation on the user inputs
-- Define the tasks for a given user submission
-- Submit each task to the modeling project
-- Combine the results after all of the tasks have run
+- **Run simulation**: Submit the user inputs to the model to run the simulations

-The four API endpoints and a corresponding code snippet are discussed below:

 Package defaults
 ----------------------